mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

   - :attr:`~uds.translator.configurable_translator.ConfigurableTranslator.did_mapping`
   - :attr:`~uds.translator.configurable_translator.ConfigurableTranslator.did_data_mapping`

-- Using
+- Using:

-  :class:`~uds.translator.configurable_translator.ConfigurableTranslator` provides the same encoding and decoding functionality as :class:`~uds.translator.translator.Translator` It can therefore be used anywhere a translator is required while allowing the translation mappings to be adapted to the target ECU.
+  :class:`~uds.translator.configurable_translator.ConfigurableTranslator` provides the same encoding and decoding functionality as :class:`~uds.translator.translator.Translator`.
+  It can therefore be used anywhere a translator is required while allowing the translation mappings to be adapted to the target ECU.